FilipO28555/Fusion_Setups/README.md

 ## Notes

 - Build directories (`.build/`, `build/`) are excluded from version control
+- Binary/executable directories (`bin/`) are excluded from version control
 - Log files are also excluded from the repository